 Furthermore, when we say ‘I know that,’ we inadvertently close the door to learning and growth.
 Moreover, when we know what we should do but don’t do it, we diminish our self-respect and trust.
-This tends to lead to internal battles with ourselves leaving us frustrated or deflated.
+This leads to internal battles with ourselves which results in frustration and deflated feelings.
 Sometimes even worse, the dreaded Imposter Syndrome.
-Our dreams and goals then remain out of our reach and we feel unfulfilled.
+Our dreams and goals remain out of our reach and we feel unfulfilled.
 Let’s take a look at how this plays out in our lives.

 Health is a great example of knowing what we need to do and not doing itWe usually know what we need to do, so why don't we do it?
 Click To Tweet